RevereCRE/relay-nextjs/website/docs/installation-and-setup.md

 }
 ```

-`relay-nextjs` is designed to run on botht the server and client.
+`relay-nextjs` is designed to run on both the server and client.
 To avoid pulling in server
 dependencies to the client bundle configure Webpack to ignore any files in `src/lib/server`.
 In `next.config.js`: